Fish prides itself on being really nice to use interactively. That’s down to a few features we’ll explain in the next few sections.

 -l option for

-ls, but some are more advanced.
+ls, but a lot are more advanced.
 For example:

 You can also write your own completions or install some you got from someone else.
 For that, see Writing your own completions.